cozy/cozy-stack/docs/konnectors_oauth.md

 ## Manually

 Most services requires an human developer to create the client manually and define its redirect_uri.
-However each Cozy has its own domain, so for these services, we will need to :
+However each instance has its own domain, so for these services, we will need to :

 **A. Register a "proxy" client**, which is a static page performing redirections as needed, as was done for Facebook events in v2 konnectors.
 We will register a well known cozy domain, like `oauth-proxy.cozy.io` and registers it with all providers.
 The use and risks associated with this domain should be made clear to the user.

-**B. Register each Stack** with a redirect_uri on the main stack domain, if we go this way, the register_uri below moves from `bob.cozy.rocks/accounts/redirect` to `oauth.cozy.rocks/redirect` and the domain wil be appended to the state.
+**B. Register each Stack** with a redirect_uri on the main stack domain, if we go this way, the register_uri below moves from `bob.cozy.rocks/accounts/redirect` to `_cozy_oauth.cozy.rocks/redirect` and the domain wil be prepended to the state.
 This is feasible at cozy scale, but requires more knowledge and work for self-hosters.

 ## Dynamic Registration Protocol